DeXP/dexp.github.io/_posts/articles/2017-01-09-nuklear-intro.md

 ### Conclusion

-The application looks a little different in different operating systems.
+The application looks a little different on different operating systems.
 However, the differences are insignificant, the result satisfied me.
 Nuklear is not in the category "I'm sure it will work everywhere and without testing."
 But it is in the category "If that is necessary - I can easily finish it".

 ### Useful links